danielgulliver/restful/README.md

 }
 ```

-Notice how `id` is incremented each time you make request.
+Notice how `id` is incremented each time you make a request.